SlimeKnights/slimeknights.github.io/docs/design/index.md

 ## Technical

-* [**Texture Generators**](texture-generators): Details how to use the material texture generators provided by Tinkers' Construct.
-* [**Persistent Inventory Crafting Blocks**](persistent-inventory): Details how to handle the crafting station in mods wanting to do weird things in their crafting recipes (like player access which is *not* available in vanilla without hacks).
 * [**Faucet State Diagram**](https://docs.google.com/drawings/d/1Hxv2Xdv3n_D2cg1fpCvv1jYoIz3hVJ5_zO-vr74L754/edit?usp=sharing): State transition diagram for the faucet and its interactions with redstone.
 * [**Tool NBT Components**](https://docs.google.com/drawings/d/1BI42KITkszTT0BVb4xeQQU1-38t2mcKaa1ISM8fHx2g/edit): Contains information on all the elements of tool NBT, useful for modders who need to work with NBT directly or pack makers wanting to add commands related to NBT.